jigglypuff96/Rescriber_frontend/README.md

 2. **Uninstall Ollama:**

-   - Find the Ollama app in your Applications folder.
+   - Find the Ollama app in your Applications and Downloads folder.
    - Drag it to the Trash.

 3. **Uninstall Google Chrome:**